-Easier content management and editing — creating a single source of truth for all your content make it easier to manage large volumes of digital assets.
-From an editing perspective, changing copies or images in the database will apply changes to wherever the content is located.
+Easier content management and editing — creating a single source of truth for all your content makes it easier to manage large volumes of digital assets.
+From an editing perspective, changing copies of images in the database will apply changes to wherever the content is located.

 Publish at scale and to multiple channels — headless CMS enables multi-channel content distribution, making it easier to publish and adapt content that caters to different digital experiences.

 But there’s no school like the old school: why there’s still a place for traditional CMS

 Did you know that over half of all websites operate on traditional CMS like WordPress, Wix and Squarespace?
 For many companies, the monolithic CMS model is perfectly suited to help them achieve their business goals.

 So, if you need a single low-code business website and blog that is easy to modify, then a traditional CMS is probably the best solution.